scalable-model-editing/unified-model-editing/README.md

+# EMMET is not able to perform batched edits for batch sizes of 10k matching the performance of MEMIT
+This repo supports model editing with Llama-3

 # A Unified Framework for Model Editing

 This repository unifies model-editing algorithms under the same conceptual framework of **preservation-memorization** and also under the same code-base.
 We use a common set of functions to calculate the key and value vectors and explicitly apply the update equations of ROME and MEMIT in the same file.